sudar/bulk-delete/readme.md

 - Only public posts
 - Only private posts
 - Restrict to first Y posts
+- Schedule deletion of posts automatically (Available as a Pro addon)

 As you can see, the Plugin provide comprehensive options and filters to perform bulk deletion.

 If you looking for just moving posts, instead of deleting, then use [Bulk Move Plugin][2] instead.

+### Pro Addons

+The following are the list of pro addons that are currently available.

+#### Bulk Delete Schedule Categories

+This addon adds the ability to schedule auto delete of categories.
+This will be really useful, if you have to delete posts based on categories on a regular basis.

+The cost of this addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/bulk-delete-category-addon).

 ### Development